ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 ### 3.3 Resource Methods

 Resource methods are a special kind of method in Ballerina.
 In the Ballerina GraphQL package, `resource` methods are used to define GraphQL object fields.
-The `resource` methods in a GraphQL service are validated compile-time.
+The `resource` methods in a GraphQL service are validated at the compile-time.

 #### 3.3.1 Resource Accessor